-But for those who're still somewhat stumped as to what an eternity ring actually is, here's our comprehensive guide that'll answer all of your questions, including that of "what is an eternity ring?", the history of it, how to wear it, and more.
+But some are still somewhat stumped as to what it actually is.
+So here's our comprehensive guide that'll answer all of your questions.

-Traditionally, a diamond eternity ring was given to one's partner on their sixtieth wedding anniversary.
+Traditionally, a diamond ring was given to one's partner on their sixtieth wedding anniversary.
 Then, it became more common for this kind of ring to be the gifted on a tenth wedding anniversary.
-Today, however, it is deemed a beautiful gift when celebrating a first wedding anniversary or another big milestone in one's marriage.
+Today, however, it is a beautiful gift when you celebrate a first wedding anniversary or another big milestone in your marriage.

-There are two kinds of eternity rings: a full eternity, which is when the stones cover the entire surface of the ring, and a half eternity, which is when the stones are only partially found around the ring.
+There are two kinds of eternity rings.
+First a full eternity, which is when the stones cover the entire surface of the ring.
+On a half eternity, the stones decorate only a part of the ring.

-An eternity ring is essentially not an engagement ring nor a wedding ring, but a complimentary ring given to one after marriage.
-In this way, it is an additional piece of jewellery to be reminded of and to celebrate two people in marriage.
+An eternity ring is essentially not an engagement ring nor a wedding ring, but a complimentary ring that you receive as a gift somewhen later.
+In this way, it is an additional piece of jewellery to celebrate your marriage and maybe a specific milestone.
 It's a reminder of the past and a symbol of a prosperous future together.

-In short, an eternity ring is as the name suggests, a piece of jewellery that is seen as the ultimate symbol of everlasting love.
+In short, an eternity ring is as the name suggests, a piece of jewellery that is the ultimate symbol of everlasting love.

 This lovely tradition goes back to the ancient Egyptian times, around 2000 B.C.
 It was seen as a way in which to symbolise eternity, with the hole in the middle being a passage into the future.